 Outside of being one of the states most prominent judges who presided over Memphis’s busiest court, the Judge has a longstanding record of advocating for Black citizens.

-The judge is the first Black prosecutor in the city of Memphis and he traces his lineage to those who fought white supremacy in the antebellum killing fields.
+The judge was one of the first Black prosecutors in the city of Memphis and he traces his lineage back to the rebels who fought white supremacy in the antebellum killing fields.

 Under his tenure as magistrate of Shelby County Criminal Court, Judge Brown managed to get the recidivism rate down to the lowest its ever been in Memphis.
 The Judge is known for sponsoring programs aimed at getting the youth back to work, along with offering alternative sentencing meant to work for the families who couldn’t afford better legal representation.